tiwb/freepiano_doc/en/index.md

 4. You can define any key on the keyboard and display functions.
 5. Multi sets of keyboard layout can be switched anytime during play.
 6. Export your song to mp4 directly.

+## 2014-03-06 Freepiano 2.2
+* New 'Sequence' command.
+* Support both sharp and flat modifier on notes.
+* Export 'mid' file is now supported.
+* New 'SendKey' command, smuliates key press to another program. <br>
+  Adds a preset to control windows default photo viewer pages.
+* New 'Menu' command, activates main menu on keyboard.
+* New 'Release' value change modifier, restores to current value before any key is released.<br>
+  Adds a preset to simulate sustain pedal.
+* New 'ChannelVolume' and 'ChannelPan' command.
+* 'Pitch' command now takes a 'Smooth' value modifier.
+* New 'Loop' option on playback setting.
+* New 'Fullscreen when maximized' option on GUI setting.
+* Can reset to default layout in other key signatures (No transpose).
+* Random velocity option is now saved.
+* Displays subfolders in keymap menu.

+* Fixed a bug on input channel select setting.

 ## 2013-11-18 Freepiano 2.1.1
 * Fixed a bug that ASIO driver can not load.